emilarner/firehop-linux/README.md

 # firehop-linux
 The server daemon that can help with hopping over firewalls, on Linux.
 Looking for the Windows version?
 It should be one of my GitHub repositories already, at this time.
+The Windows and Linux versions of *firehop* and *server2server* are indeed compatible with each other, connecting and preforming their tasks successfully.

 Firehop is a program which is similar to services such as *ngrok* or *ssh*, in that it can reverse tunnel any connection that you give it.
 Firehop, however, is not proprietary and allows for the self-hosting of the reverse connection onto any computer/server which serves the Firehop service.
 Firehop is broken down into two main programs: *firehop* and *server2server*.